renuzit/gatelessgate/README.md

 8. Install system-wide by running as root (accept all the default options):
    `$ sudo ./AMD-APP-SDK-v3.0.130.136-GA-linux64.sh`

-### Ubuntu 14.04 / fglrx

-1. Install the official Ubuntu package for the **Radeon Software Crimson Edition** driver:
-   `$ sudo apt-get install fglrx`
-   (as of 30 Oct 2016, the latest version is 2:15.201-0ubuntu0.14.04.1)

-2. Follow steps 5-8 above: reboot, install the AMD APP SDK...

 ### Ubuntu 16.04 / Nvidia

 1. Install the OpenCL development files and the latest driver: